HotPotatoes0210/Criminal-Face-Detection/README.md

 * Please don't use this project for business or the other purpose except for education

 Introduction:
-The Program is the criminial detection as it use face data which has been trained to recognize the facial expression of the criminal.
-It collects data by taking 10 potrait photos in 100x100 scale and grayscale and store it the local folder.
+The Program is the criminial detection as it uses faces data which have been trained to recognize the facial expression of the criminal.
+It collects data by taking 10 potrait photos in 100x100 grayscale and store it in the local folder.
 The data will use the OpenCV library to training.

 How to use:
 1. In the main.cpp please add your name_list.txt path and face_data folder path so the program can write the name to txt file and save and take the data from face data folder